Helping build High-Quality Site Reliability Engineers

 My research into the work of teams, and more specifically, SRE teams, aims to bring clarity and focus to your efforts.

-I’ve already spent 100s if not 1000s of hours researching and writing on observability, incident management, K8s, team structuring and more.
+I’ve already spent 1000s of hours researching and writing on observability, incident management, K8s, team structuring, and more.

-The idea here is to distil my key findings into easy-to-digest content, which will slowly pour through this website’s newsletter.
+The idea here is to distill my key findings into easy-to-digest content, which will slowly pour through this website’s newsletter.

 It’s being made for your benefit and your team’s.

 What’s in it for me?
 It helps me feel like I’m making an impact.
-And maybe one day, I could turn this passion project into my full-time gig.
+And maybe one day, I could turn this passion project into a business.
+Still working on it.

 So what are you waiting for?
 Give me 7 days and I will give you a new level of clarity on Site Reliability culture.